mikro-orm/mikro-orm/docs/docs/entity-manager.md

 Depending on the driver support, this will either use a returning query, or a separate select query, to fetch the primary key if it's missing from the `data`.

-If the entity is already present in current context, there won't be any queries - instead, the entity data will be assigned and an explicit `flush` will be required for those changes to be persisted.

 You can also use detached entity instance, after the `em.upsert()` call it will become managed.

 ```ts